ishaniDolawatta/star-wars/README.md

 ## Show your support

-Give a ⭐️ if this project helped you!
+Give a ⭐️ if you like this project.
+Feel free to fork!